 The Commissioner of State Revenue may revoke the corporate consolidation exemption in certain circumstances described in section 250DF.

-a) a public float (as defined in section 250D(3)) that occurred within 12 months after the day on which the transaction in respect of which the exemption was granted occurred; or
+- a public float, as defined in section 250D(3), that occurred within 12 months after the day on which the transaction in respect of which the exemption was granted occurred

-b) the shares or units of the head company or parent corporation being unstapled to enable its liquidation, deregistration, dissolution or, in the case of a unit trust scheme, winding up; or
+- the shares or units of the head company or parent corporation being unstapled to enable its liquidation, deregistration, dissolution or, in the case of a unit trust scheme, winding up

 7. Special provision in relation to land-rich duty for private unit trust scheme consolidations: section 250DG